Algerian Cup: Colonial Period

 It already existed at that time, in the late fifties, a similar competition called "Algeria Cup football", which was played solely between Algerian clubs but settlers.
 To get there, one must understand that this was the result of a long process of both sports, political and historical.

 When football appeared in North Africa, it was not structured enough for organizing major football competitions.
-At the beginning of, small football challenges appear 1904 and 1905 and criterium in 1911 and 1912.
+At the beginning, small football challenges appear 1904 and 1905 and criterium in 1911 and 1912.
 These small competitions désignèrent unofficial champions because regulatory bodies came much later in France (USFSA in 1913 and FFFA in 1919) where chaos reigned for several football federations coexisted.

 North Africa was then divided into five regions each had a football league.
-So we had the Morocco Football League Association or LMFA for Morocco; the League of Oran Football Association or LOFA for Oran ut; the League Algiers Football Association or LAFA for Algiers ois; the Constantine Ligue de Football Association or LCFA for Constantine; and Tunisian Football League Association or LTFA for Tunisia.
+So we had the Morocco Football League Association (LMFA) for Morocco; the League of Oran Football Association (LOFA) for Department of Oran; the League Algiers Football Association (LAFA) for Department of Algiers; the League of Constantine Football Association (LCFA) for Department of Constantine; and Tunisian Football League Association (LTFA) for Tunisia.